Skip to main content

 • No reporter IP addresses are stored; rate limiting uses one-way hashes.

-• Append-only audit trail (PostgreSQL trigger blocks UPDATE on semantic fields and TRUNCATE) logs every action with timestamp, actor, and action type; complete audit log of submissions, status changes, messages, assignments, and report views is now visible to handlers as a Turbo Frame tab on each report.
+• Append-only audit trail logs every action with timestamp, actor, and action type; the complete audit log of submissions, status changes, messages, assignments, and report views is visible to handlers on each report.

-• Two-factor authentication available for handler and admin accounts, with onboarding step prompting setup.
+• Two-factor authentication available for handler and admin accounts, with an onboarding step prompting setup.

-• Reporter access uses two factors: a Case reference (format WB-XXXX-XXXX) plus a 6-digit passcode chosen by the reporter at submission.
-The passcode is stored only as a bcrypt digest and cannot be recovered.
+• Reporter access uses two factors: a case reference (format WB-XXXX-XXXX) plus a 6-digit passcode chosen by the reporter at submission.
+The passcode is stored only as a hashed digest and cannot be recovered.
 The follow-up inbox and message-posting are gated on the passcode check; no account creation required.
 Reporters can also download a PDF copy of their own report from the follow-up portal (audit-logged).

 • 7-day acknowledgement and 3-month feedback deadlines tracked automatically with overdue notifications and a lifecycle stepper UI.

-• Closure reason captured as a structured enum (action_taken, no_action_needed, outside_reporting_scope, sent_to_external_authority, withdrawn_by_reporting_person) aligned with Directive Art 9(1)(c) feedback obligations.
+• Closure reason captured as a structured outcome (action taken, no action needed, outside reporting scope, referred to external authority, withdrawn) aligned with Directive Art 9(1)(c) feedback obligations.

 • Admins can export an organisation-level compliance report PDF directly from the dashboard.